 The sunrise was incredible with alpenglow lighting the peaks of mountains and with the clouds completely gone we had magnificent views down to the Triftsee and the Trift Bridge.
 There was something to look at in every direction and it was great to finally see what the landscape looked like when it’s not covered by clouds.

 These are my favorite shots from the sunrise at Trift Hut.

 After enjoying breakfast and the sunrise it was time to head back down the mountain and this time I could enjoy the view down into Triftsee now that the clouds had been dispersed.
-To get back to the Trift Bridge took just over an hour for me but would most likely take a couple of hours for average speed hikers as the terrain is not easy to make good pace with lots of rocks and uneven trail.
+Getting back to the Trift Bridge took just over an hour for me but would most likely take a couple of hours for average-speed hikers as the terrain is not easy to make a good pace with lots of rocks and uneven trails.

 After enjoying the Trift Suspension Bridge, I decided to check out the Windegg Hut.
 It’s only a short diversion out of the way and you can actually take an entirely different route down if you visit the Windegg Hut.
 I thought why not!
 It is just a 45-minute journey from Trift Bridge to Windegg Hut.